Secure IoT to enable trust and daily usage

 Internet of Things is the new tsunami of connected products, beyond traditional IT end points and phones, with a pervasive presence in our day-to-day world.

-Apart of connected vehicles which are IoTs on wheels, on wings or at sea, the vast majority of the 30 billion connected products in 2020 will be mere sensors or actuators often deployed in common devices (fridge, elevators, scales…).
+Apart of connected vehicles which are IoTs on wheels (connected and soon autonomous cars and trucks), on wings (planes, drones and helicopters) or at sea (ships), the vast majority of the 30 billion connected products that are planned in 2020 will be mere sensors or actuators often deployed in common devices (fridge, elevators, scales…).

 Their design and production are often led by very simple criteria to optimize their user experience, life cycle and total cost of ownership.

 IoT devices are rarely designed with built-in security